kristianfoerster/r.traveltime-documentation/README.md

 https://jesbergwetter.twoday.net/stories/4845555/

 > **Historical note**
 > The original technical description of `r.traveltime` was published in 2007 and remained available on the author's blog for many years.
-The original article and its 2008 update are preserved in this repository.
+The original article and its 2008 update are preserved here for historical reference.

 Contents:
 - `r.traveltime-technical-description.md` — article text preserved from the supplied Firefox HTML save